sarthaksrinivas/developer-docs/plugins/microsoft-mfa-reset/README.md

 ---
-description: A plugin that can reset your Microsoft MFA setup
+description: A plugin that can reset your Microsoft MFA device.
 difficulty_level: ADVANCED
 fidelity: GUIDE
 name: Reset Microsoft MFA